DCS-training/DECODE-WinterSchool/README.md

 ### Finding Patterns Across Data
 You can find all the material that you will need for this class in [this Folder](https://github.com/DCS-training/DECODE-WinterSchool/tree/main/FindingPatternsAcrossData) (Please note that if you want to download the material on your laptop you will need to download the whole repository rather than single folders).

+To attend the class you do not need to download anything because Binder is set to access both the data and the code authomatically.
+Just click on the banner below.

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/DCS-training/DECODE-WinterSchool/HEAD)

 To attend the class you do not need to download anything because Binder is set to access both the data and the code authomatically.